philsellars/jquery-subwaymap/README.md

     This entry will draw an interchange starting at (1,2) to the points (2,2) then (1,4)

-* Plugin now supports individual colours for stations using the 'data-color' attribute of a <li> item.
+*Plugin now supports individual colours for stations using the 'data-color' attribute of a <li> item

-Example
+Example:
 		<li data-coords='{0},{1}' data-marker='interchange' data-labelPos='{3}' data-color='red'></li>

 ## Other updates